npryce/acceptance-and-approval-workshop/handout.md

 In this workshop we will explore how to apply Specification by Example (aka ATDD or BDD) to numerical and exploratory programming.

 To ensure that we can explore the topic within the time available, will simulate the numerical programming itself.
-The challenge is to find the best algorithm, from a set of potential algorithms provided to you, to fit a polynomial curve to data sets containing two-dimensional data points.
+The challenge is to find the best algorithm, from a set of potential algorithms provided to you, to fit a polynomial curve to data sets containing two-dimensional data points sampled from a data source.

-We will try doing this [Specification by Example] and then with a tool that combines [Approval Testing] with Specification by Example.
+We will try doing this with [Specification by Example] and then with a tool that combines [Approval Testing] with Specification by Example.

 Data Sets